cuddihyd/cuddihyd-site/content/blog/intro/index.md

 *PS: Yes.
 This is just the [gastby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog)!
-  This'll give me opportunity to practice my ReactJS. ..and it puts me in [good company!](https://overreacted.io/)*
+  ...which give me opportunity to practice my ReactJS. ..and it puts me in [good company!](https://overreacted.io/)*